hapax/hapax.github.io/assets/teaching.md

 tools can be brought to bear.
 For maximum rhetorical impact, I'm going to show this by redoing each of the three calculus word problems above.
+Afterwards, I'll comment on the somewhat obvious tension with the maximin test.

 #### 3.1.
 Sublime moth balls <a id="sec-3-1" name="sec-3-1"></a>